-Before Corbyn, after 1945 the Communist Parties gorged themselves on antisemitism, murdering large numbers of Jews, from poets to party leaders, as ‘Zionists’ from the massacre of the Jewish Anti-Fascist Committee, to the execution of Rudolf Slansky to the post-1968 communist-led anti-Jewish – now branded ‘anti-Zionist’ – pogroms in Poland.
+Before Corbyn, after 1945 the Communist Parties gorged themselves on antisemitism, murdering large numbers of Jews as ‘Zionists’, from poets to party leaders, from the massacre of the Jewish Anti-Fascist Committee to the execution of Rudolf Slansky.
+After 1968 there were communist-led anti-Jewish – now branded ‘anti-Zionist’ – pogroms in Poland.

-In 1980 Eric Hobsbawm, the late Marxist historian (and a very sharp critic of Israel), issued a warning that across huge tracts of the world, he noted, antisemitism had never gone away, surviving in two major regions in the post-war years – ‘under Islam and, unfortunately, in some countries committed to an ideology which rejected racism, notably the Soviet Union’.
+Eric Hobsbawm, the Marxist historian (and sharp critic of Israel), issued a warning in 1980 that across huge tracts of the world antisemitism had never gone away, surviving in two major regions in the post-war years – ‘under Islam and, unfortunately, in some countries committed to an ideology which rejected racism, notably the Soviet Union’.

 Hobsbawm pointed out that in Stalinist Eastern Europe, ‘antisemitism was tolerated and sometimes encouraged’ after the Holocaust, ‘albeit now dressed up as anti-Zionism’ in the era of the Jewish state.
 He predicted that this ‘new’ form of antisemitism – anti-Semitism ‘dressed up’ as anti-Zionism in a post-Holocaust world – would grow in influence.